 Rush has performed more VATS lobectomies than any other hospital in Illinois and is among 5% of programs nationally to earn a three-star rating for lobectomy.

-Video-assisted thoracoscopic surgery, or VATS, is a minimally invasive surgical procedure used to diagnose and treat illness or injury to the lung and other organs in the chest cavity (thorax).
-This includes lung cancer.
+Video-assisted thoracoscopic surgery, or VATS, is a minimally invasive surgical procedure used to diagnose and treat illness or injury to the lungs and other organs in the chest cavity.

 VATS can be used to do the following:

 - Remove cancerous and benign lung tumors (a lobectomy)

 - Diagnose and treat fluid around the heart or lungs

 Benefits of VATS